 The program of study is flexible and can be tailored to the goals and interests of individual students.
-Faculty offer seminars on topics related to their current research, including medieval Constantinople and Cairo and the afterlife of classical culture; Italian Renaissance art and historiography; the global early modern, South Asian textiles; nineteenth- and twentieth-century painting; contemporary art; photography; and film and film theory.
+Faculty offer seminars on topics related to their current research, including artful things in Ancient China; gendered images, gendered objects in Byzantium; mannerism; textiles of South Asia; Warhol; photography and its Afterlife; performance/Black personhood.
 Courses are also offered in postmodern critical theory, especially gender theory, psychoanalytic theory, and reception.

 The Center for Visual Culture hosts a weekly colloquium, inviting a diverse range of scholars interested in the way visual imagery shapes our lives.
 The Center also supports undergraduate and graduate research, conferences, exhibitions, and other extra-curricular events.

-In addition to History of Art courses, graduate students may enroll in GSems (Group Seminars), team-taught by professors from the Graduate Group in Archaeology, Classics, and History of Art.
+In addition to History of Art courses, graduate students may enroll in GSems (Group Seminars), team-taught by professors from the Graduate Group in Archaeology, Classics, and History of Art, as well as Classics and Archaeology courses to supplement their work in the history of art.
 Students are also able to take courses at nearby Penn through a reciprocal agreement, and may also, by special arrangement, take courses at Princeton and other institutions in the area.